 What should I bring to the gym?

 Great question!
 The most important thing to bring is yourself, along with a willingness to try new things.
 Make sure you dress in clothes that you can move in comfortably, that wick moisture, and that won’t get tangled in equipment.
 Designer active wear is not required!
 You probably have items in your closet already that will work just fine.
-If you want to use your new gym membership as an excuse to shop, we won't stop you--check out our wide selection of active wear in our clubs or our online retail store.
+If you want to use your new gym membership as an excuse to shop, we won't stop you--check out our wide selection of active wear in our clubs.

 Shoes aren't just a fashion statement at the gym.
 You want to make sure your footwear offers safety and stability.
 Check out some great tips for finding good shoes here.
 For your safety, we do require closed-toed shoes when you are on the workout floor, using cardio machines, weight-machines, free weights, or other equipment.